 Part of setting your career GPS is also to create your value proposition and why statement.
 The reason this is an essential first step is that it will help you communicate your vision, value, and why you do what you much clearer to the World and future employers.

 Align Your Online Profiles With Your Career Goals And Ambitions

-Google yourself and when you do make sure to do a search which hides your private results.
+Google yourself, and when you do, make sure to do a search that hides your private results.
 This way, you’ll get the Google results recruiters, Headhunters, and other hiring professionals will see when Googling your name.

 If you find any negative hits on your name, it could be a comment you made years ago somewhere, then reach out to the website webmasters and have them remove it.